-In partnership with ATLAS, the roving screen ventured to Portree, Isle of Skye, and presented a selection of moving image work by Scottish Educational Film Association (SEFA), Nick Hand, Oliver Mezger, Margaret Salmon, Margaret Tait, and Robin Haig.
+In partnership with ATLAS, Transit Arts’ roving screen ventured to Portree, Isle of Skye, and presented a selection of moving image work by Scottish Educational Film Association (SEFA), Nick Hand, Oliver Mezger, Margaret Salmon, Margaret Tait, and Robin Haig.
 The project was accompanied by a commissioned publication including contributions from Marcus Jack, Finola Scott, Sarah Browne, Sarah Neely, Margaret Salmon, and Margaret Tait.

 Presented as part of ATLAS Arts’ SCREEN-IT programme in partnership with Skye Live 2016.